kitwaicloud/kitwaicloud.github.io/elk/loaddata.md

 # Load Data into Elasticsearch

 [OpenWeatherMap](https://openweathermap.org/) provides the current and forecast weather information.
-Here, we'll use logstash to ingest data from  into elasticsearch.
+Here, we'll use logstash to ingest data from OpenWeatherMap into elasticsearch.

 ## Prerequisites